By • 3 August 2020

 If video killed the radio star, Canva killed the graphic designer.

 Canva’s drag-and-drop feature and professional layouts allow you to design consistently stunning graphics.

 The program includes photo filters, free icons, shapes and hundreds of fonts.

 A free version of the software gives you more than 100 design templates and hundreds and thousands of free photos and graphic.

-A premium subscription, charged monthly, gives access to an expanisive library of templates, photos and graphics, plus the ability to resize images with one click.Canva is one of the most easy-to-use design programs on the market, with the premium subscription very affordable compared to other software.
+A premium subscription, charged monthly, gives access to an expansive library of templates, photos and graphics, plus the ability to resize images with one click.Canva is one of the most easy-to-use design programs on the market, with the premium subscription very affordable compared to other software.

-Adobe Photoshop Elements is going to offer more of a challange, but is one of the world's most popular products.
+Adobe Photoshop Elements is going to offer more of a challenge, but is one of the world's most popular products.
 There are fewer features than premium Adobe’s Photoshop CC, but the average scrapbooker wouldn’t need most of the additional features anyway.

 It’s worth noting that Photoshop could take some time to understand - YouTube tutorials are a great way to learn.

 Organise the memories you want to include: You’re not going use every picture, concert ticket or map you have in your memories box, so there’s no rush to digitise them all.
 Sort through your memories and pick the ones you want.
 You can also group them together to create a themed page.